whitevanillaskies/whitebloom/README.md

 There's binaries for both Windows and Linux on the Releases tab.

 ### Apple
-No Apple binaries unless somebody sponsors me $100 for the Apple Developer plan, and even then it's subject to Apple requirements (I don't know if I need an actual Mac, which I don't own).
-If you want precompiled binaries for Apple contact me.
+No Apple binaries.
 You can still build it by cloning the repo and following the instructions below (I think, I don't own a Mac to try).

 ## Project Setup